Luming-L/NGG/presentation.md

 #### sequencing jump
 a small region cannot be matched with any reads
 A is a long read.
 B1 and B2 are reads aligned to A.
 Alignments are both broken here.
-"Broken" doesn't mean this read is broken into two parts, because both A-B1 and A-B2 are not consistant in this region.
+"Broken" doesn't mean this read is broken into two parts.
+Just means A and B1/B2 are not consistant in this region.
+If the region where B1 cannot align t

 #### Alignment breaks
 a larger region cannot be matched by any reads